 General Examinations (College Mathematics, Humanities or Natural Sciences examination only)

 - 1. The examinee must meet the minimum A.C.E. recommended score equivalent to a grade of "C". - 2.
-Seven hours of credit normally will be granted for successful completion of the test.
+Seven hours of credit normally will be granted for successful completion of the Humanities general examinations.

 Subject Examinations